 A plain language explanation of each symbol is included in the Portrayal Catalogue.
 This gives the Mariner quick and understandable information which is not always obvious from the feature class and attribute information.
 The manufacturer should always provide explanations to the Mariner in response to a cursor pick on the symbol.

 Attribute values provided in addition to the above explanation should be connected to their meaning, and the definitions should also be available.
-The definitions should be included in the XML Feature Catalogues for the data products.
+The definitions are included in the XML Feature Catalogues for the data products.

 User defined cursor pick parameters

-The Mariner should be able to configure the content displayed in the Pick Report.
+The Mariner must be able to configure the content displayed in the Pick Report.

+Support files with Graphical Content

+S-101 datasets encode graphical information such as diagrams and photographs in support files using one of the S-100 image formats.

+ECDIS manufacturers must provide appropriate solutions that enable pictures to be displayed without affecting the night vision of the user.
+The luminance of the displayed image must be in the same band as the current palette in use at the time the image is displayed.

+Manufacturers must be prepared to handle pictures of resolution of at least 800 x 800 pixels.

+The availability of additional information in graphical format is indicated by the same symbolisation as other supplementary information.

+Visibility of feature attributes.

+All Attributes and subattributes in feature catalogues have a visibility defined by the field S100_FC_AttributeVisiblity, with allowable values of public, private and protected visibility.
+Attributes with privateVisibility should not be shown to the user via the Pick Report.
+Attributes in the feature catalogue without a defined visibility or with other values have a public visibility and may be seen by the user in Pick Reports.

+[what about private visibility of a complex attribute but public visibility of its sub-attributes?]

 Sorting order of results